m-nny/homeverks/CSCI232/final_project/task.md

 The quiz file format is the same as before.
 A question may consist of multiple lines, up to a total of 2048 characters.
 It is separated from the correct answer by a blank line, and the next question follows the correct answer with another blank line in between.
 Allow for a maximum of 128 questions.

 Your server **must** employ some combination of multiplexing and threaded behavior, which you should choose yourself.
 For the multiplexing you may use `select` (as we covered in class) or `poll`, but no other technique, for consistency.
 Your main thread must never block, and should not perform any long-lasting operations.
-No client should ever be rejected.
+No client_struct should ever be rejected.

 #### Submission Process and Grading